SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 })
 ```

-After we have checked the validation it is time to check whether the function works correctly with valid arguments.
+After we check the validation, it is time to check whether the function works correctly with valid arguments.

-Write a test for each of the cases, one where we pass a string with even length and another where we pass a string with an odd length.
+Write a test for each of the cases.

+In the first test, we pass a string with an **even** length, and a second one where we pass a string with an **odd** length.

 ```js
 describe("Is Odd Or Even", function(){